Charles N. Sims: Early life

 Sims was born in Fairfield, Indiana in 1835.
-He graduated in 1859 from Indiana Ashbury University and received a Masters of Arts degree from there in 1861.
+He graduated in 1859 from Indiana Asbury University and received a Masters of Arts degree from there in 1861.
 Sims served as the first president of Valparaiso Male and Female College for two years starting in 1860 before resigning to become a minister.
-He was granted a Doctor of Divinity degree from Ashbury in 1871.
+He was granted a Doctor of Divinity degree from Asbury in 1871.
 In addition, he received an honorary M. A. from Ohio Wesleyan University (1860) and an honorary LL.
-D. from Ashbury (1882).
+D. from Asbury (1882).

 Chancellor of Syracuse University

 After serving as a minister at various institutions, such as the Summerfield Methodist Church of Brooklyn, Sims was approached to become chancellor of Syracuse University in 1881.
 During his tenure, Sims pushed for the university to pay off debts, establish endowments, and expand the university with new buildings.
 Holden Observatory was the first building completed under Sims' building fund, and Sims likewise oversaw the construction of the John Crouse Memorial College for Women (now Crouse College).

+In 1883, Sims led an effort to break up and allot the Onondaga Reservation through a state treaty he hoped to persuade the Onondagas to sign.
+Sims’s efforts to persuade the Onondagas to sign a treaty with the state individualizing their landholdings ended in failure.
+When the ballots were cast, Onondagas voted nearly unanimously against it.
+When Sims was asked by the Whipple Commission for his opinion on how the state of New York should deal with the Onondaga Nation, he responded, “Obliterate the whole tribe…[,] make them citizens, divide all the lands among them and put them under the laws of citizenship in the State.
+It is the merest farce in the world to treat them as a nation.”

 He was supportive of the Syracuse Orangemen football, who played their first game during his presidency in 1889.
 He retired as chancellor in 1893.